Odin Thiago Holm

-Odin Thiago Holm (born Odin Holm; 18 January 2003) is a Norwegian professional footballer who plays as a central midfielder for Major League Soccer club Los Angeles FC, on loan from club Celtic.
+Odin Thiago Holm (born Odin Holm; 18 January 2003) is a Norwegian professional footballer who plays as a central midfielder for Vålerenga, on loan from club Celtic.

 Club career

 Holm started his career with Vålerenga and scored his first goal for the club on 22 December 2020 in a 4-0 win against IK Start.
 He was also included in The Guardian's "Next Generation 2020".

 In June 2023, he moved to Scottish Premiership club Celtic on a five-year deal, for a fee of £2.6 million.

 Holm joined Major League Soccer club Los Angeles FC in January 2025 on a season-long loan.
+Holm would only make scattered appearances with LAFC and their reserve side, Los Angeles FC 2, and would return to Celtic at the end of the loan.

 Personal life

 In 2017, he was granted an application to the Norwegian resident registration to take Thiago as a middle name.
 The name change was based on the fact that he has the football player Thiago Alcântara as a role model.

+In October 2025, Holm revealed he was suffering from a condition which was causing his calf muscles to put pressure on his nerves and blood vessels when running continuously and described the feeling as being "half paralysed".
+Holm said that he had traveled to Wyoming to test a treatment where Botox was injected into his calf muscles to allow normal blood circulation, but that the problems eventually returned so different dosage amounts were being tested.